 What really matters is that the information you provide must be clear, comprehensive, and easy to understand.
 Simply put, this information must help users make an informed decision about whether to give consent or not.

-As a good rule of thumb, you should provide the information about the types of cookies you use, what kinds of personal data are collected from the users, how long will their data be retained, and with whom the data will be shared.
+As a good rule of thumb, you should provide information about the types of cookies you use, what kinds of personal data are collected from the users, how long will their data be retained, and with whom the data will be shared.

 It’s important that you always provide users with real choice and control over how you use their personal data.
 Or, put differently: the consent must be freely given by an individual.
 Otherwise, it cannot be considered valid on any legal grounds.